- If you provide care for someone who is extremely vulnerable

 If informal arrangements fall through, you can contact the Adult Social Care Let's Talk Team who can arrange for an assessment for the person you look after or a carer's assessment for yourself.
 Call 0191 424 6000.

-If someone you're caring for lives at a distance, it's important to consider how technology can help you keep in touch and alert you to any problems to give you both peace of mind.
+If someone you're caring for lives at a distance, technology can help you keep in touch and alert you to any problems.

-You may find it valuable to use Facetime or Skype as a way to talk face to face, though at a distance.
+You can use Facetime or Skype as a way to talk face to face, though at a distance.

 There is also technology that can help with particular tasks, in case you can't be around, such as managing taking medication.